Wakonda, South Dakota

 Wakonda is an incorporated town in Clay County, South Dakota, United States.
 The population was 347 at the 2020 census.

 History

 A post office called Wakonda has been in operation since 1886.
-Wakonda was platted in 1888 and its name is derived from the Sioux language.
+Wakonda was platted in 1888.
+Its name refers to something holy in the Sioux language, and it was chosen by William Henry Harrison Beadle.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.39 sqmi, all land.
 Corn and soybeans are grown on the farms surrounding the town.
 The climate is humid continental, with hot summers and cold winters.
 Annual precipitation is approximately 25 inches.